AninditaBasu/jekyll-github-starter-pack/README.md

 # jekyll-github-starter-pack

-Are you familiar with basic HTML tags?
+Are you familiar with basic HTML tags? or, Markdown syntax?
 Can you understand extremely basic CSS entries?
 Are you comfortable with the GitHub web interface?

 Yes?